Millennial AI

 Weeks 1-2

 Fine-tuning quality is determined before a single training step runs.
-We start by auditing your available data: what you have, how much of it, what format it's in, and how much is relevant to the target task.
-We then design the training data schema (how examples should be structured to teach the model what you need it to learn) and begin the preparation pipeline: deduplication, quality filtering, formatting into instruction-response pairs, and handling sensitive data that needs redaction or anonymization.
-For most clients, this phase turns up unexpected data quality issues that would have hurt training results if missed.
+We audit your available data for volume, format, and relevance to the target task.
+Then we design the training data schema and build the preparation pipeline: deduplication, quality filtering, formatting into instruction-response pairs, and redaction of sensitive data.
+This phase often surfaces data quality issues that would have hurt training results if missed.

 Deliverable: Data audit report with quality assessment, prepared training dataset, and data schema documentation